-The collision risk for the Cinereous Vulture, for flight speeds from 5.45 m/sec to 15.4 m/sec, ranges between 10.4% and 28.0%, while the expected rotor surface passes per year are 12,146 passes/year.
-Therefore, the expected collisions (without avoidance) are from 1,263 to 3,401 collisions per year.
-Correcting the above expected non-avoidance impacts by the 98% avoidance rate, the final estimate for impacts of this species per year is from 0.010 to 0.027 impacts per year.
-At this point it is worth noting that the study team used the most stringent criteria to derive the above results, namely that all recorded flights of the species involved site use and not simply passing through the site.
-The rigorous way of evaluating impact estimates described above, although it does increase the final estimate of collisions of this species per year, it was felt by the study team that it is more appropriate to use and the results in this way, because of the ecological importance of the study area, i.e. preferring to have a overestimation of values, but in no case underestimation.
+The impact risk for the Cinereus Vulture at flight speeds of 5.45 m/sec to 15.4 m/sec is between 10.4% and 28.0%, while the expected rotor surface crossings per year are 8.94 crossings/year.
+Therefore, the expected impacts (without avoidance) range from 0.930 to 2.503 impacts per year.
+By correcting the above expected non-avoidance impacts by the 98% avoidance rate, the final estimate of impacts for this species per year is from 0.019 to 0.050 impacts per year.
+It is worth noting that the study team used the strictest criteria to derive the above results, namely that all recorded flights of the species involved use of the site and not just passing through.
+Although the strict method of assessing impact estimates described above increases the final estimate of impacts per year for this species, the study team considered it more appropriate to use and derive the results in this way due to the ecological importance of the study area, preferring to overestimate values rather than underestimate them.

-The following is a visualization of the activity of the species using Kernal density algorithms based on the total number of recordings made in the field survey area (darker shading indicates more intense activity), without separating out flights of very high altitude or flights made at a farther distance from the wind turbines to be installed.
+Below is a visualization of species activity using Kernal density algorithms based on all records made in the field survey area (darker shading indicates more intense activity), without separating very high-altitude flights or flights made at a greater distance from the wind turbines to be installed.

-Figure 2: Visualization of species activity using Kernal density algorithms based on records made in the field research area (darker shading indicates more intense activity).
+Graph 2 : Visualization of species activity using Kernal density algorithms based on records made in the field research area (darker shading indicates more intense activity).